Robert42/cairo_xcb_alpha_test/README.md

 gcc tutorial_03_01_transparency.c `pkg-config --cflags --libs cairo-xcb` -o bin/tutorial_03_01_transparency
 ```

-## 3.2 Make it a dock on all desktops
+## 3.2 Make it a splashscreen xor a dock on all desktops

 The window is transparent, but it still has a border.
 If that's what you want, great!
 But you may have other plans.